Geoengineering Terminology — A Living Guide

 The IPCC in its fifth assessment report (AR5) defined Geoengineering as “a broad set of methods and technologies that aim to deliberately alter the climate system in order to alleviate the impacts of climate change”.
 Other definitions include that given by the Royal Society’s influential 2009 Report: “the deliberate large-scale manipulation of the planetary environment to counteract anthropogenic climate change”, in which scale and intentionality are essential elements.

 In practice, however, the use of the word Geoengineering can be problematic, as it encompasses a wide variety of technologies which pose different challenges.
-In particular, there are differing views on whether (or which) Carbon Removal technologies should be described as Geoengineering.
+In particular, there are differing views on whether (or which) Carbon Dioxide Removal technologies should be described as Geoengineering.

 Geoengineering also contains an implicit assumption that it is possible to engineer the climate, which may underplay the complexity of the earth system.
 For some, the term Geoengineering evokes broad concerns about humanity overstepping its limits.
 Many consider its promotion or discussion to contain a stigma.
 Geoengineering is widely used by Chemtrail Conspiracy theorists, who have adopted social media tags such as #geoengineering as an organizing tool.